English idioms are a group of words which have a meaning which isn’t obvious from looking at the individual words.

 Does this sound familiar?

-You learned the grammar, the rules, and hundreds of exceptions.
+You learned the tedious grammar, the endless rules, and hundreds of confusing exceptions.

 You have a vocabulary that could rival an American student’s.